official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 205. Asked if the UK was “preparing for possible military action against Iraq”, Mr Blair
 replied:

-“No, there are no decisions which have been taken about military action.”95
+“No, there are no decisions which have been taken about military action.”[^95]

 206. Asked if the recent “deployment” of troops from Kosovo and Afghanistan should be interpreted as preparation, Mr Blair replied:

-“No … That is not to say it is not important that we look at all the various options that we may have … and if the situation changes in any serious or dramatic way we will tell them.”96
+“No … That is not to say it is not important that we look at all the various options that we may have … and if the situation changes in any serious or dramatic way we will tell them.”[^96]

-92 Letter Wechsburg to McDonald, 16 July 2002, ‘US: Prime Minister’s Telephone Conversation with President Bush’.
+[^92]: Letter Wechsburg to McDonald, 16 July 2002, ‘US: Prime Minister’s Telephone Conversation with
-93 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^93]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-94 Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 93.
+[^94]: Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 93.
-95 Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 94.
+[^95]: Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 94.
-96 Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 95.
+[^96]: Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 95.

 38

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 207. Asked whether the UK should only take action in accordance with international law, Mr Blair replied:

-“Yes, certainly I agree we should act, as I hope this country always does, in accordance with international law.”97
+“Yes, certainly I agree we should act, as I hope this country always does, in accordance with international law.”[^97]

 208. Asked whether there was any evidence linking Saddam Hussein with Al Qaida, Mr Blair replied that “as far as he was aware there was no evidence linking Saddam Hussein to the actual attack on 11 September”; there were “various rough linkages” to Al Qaida.
 The issue (on Iraq) was “weapons of mass destruction.
-It is not what happened on 11 September or the Al Qaida terrorist network.”98
+It is not what happened on 11 September or the Al Qaida terrorist network.”[^98]

 209. Asked what had changed since President Bush took office, Mr Blair replied: